mdavids/rfc/content/draft-davids-forsalereg.md

 # Introduction

 Well established services [@RFC3912], [@RFC7483] exist, to find out if a domain name is registered or not.
-But the fact that a domain name exists, does not exclude the possibility to obtain it, because it may be up for sale.
+But the fact that a domain name exists does not exclude the possibility to obtain it, because it may be up for sale.

 Some registrars offer (payed) mediation services between domain name holders and interested parties, but for a domain  name that is not for sale, such services are a waste of money and time.